lrochette/EC-Admin/README.md

     <li>More</li>
   </ul>
 </p>
 <p>EC-Admin is used in many ElectricFlow field deployments.</p>
 <p>In June 2018, the plugin was converted to the
   <a href="https://github.com/electric-cloud/PluginWizard">PluginWizard DSL</a>
-  format so the whole plugin code is now managed on GitHub without the need to extract the project first.<br/>
+  format so the whole plugin code is now managed on GitHub without the need to extract the project first.</p>
-Note that 'promotion' of the plugin may take a couple of minutes.</p>

 <p>Requirements:</p>
 <ul>